The Unbearable Slowness of Being: Why do we live at 10 bits/s?: The paradox of slow behavior

 \subsection{But what about unconscious processing?}

-Another objection to a very low rate of perception is that, by definition, it only takes into account things that we can consciously experience and access so that we can talk about them~\citep{graham_what_1869}.
+Another objection to a very low rate of perception is that, by definition, it only takes into account things that we can consciously experience and access, so that we can talk about them~\citep{graham_what_1869}.
 Surely, this argument goes, the myriad images that flit over our retina every day must carry a great deal of fine-grained information into the brain.
 Perhaps this information cannot be accessed consciously as photographic memory, but it is still stored in the brain.
-In its most general formulation, this idea cannot really be falsified: We can only check whether an animal has information by experimenting on its behavior, and that behavioral output is limited to 10 bits/s over the lifetime of the animal.
-So one cannot directly test whether the brain can acquire information above the rate at which it can be read out.

 A specific proposal for unconscious processing involves the development of visual circuits.
 It is claimed that the visual system learns about the statistics of natural scenes from being exposed to millions of those images over time.
 Through mechanisms of synaptic plasticity~\citep{bi_synaptic_2001}, the structure of neural circuits responds to visual experiences in the course of early development, which alters the subsequent function of those circuits~\citep{katz_synaptic_1996}.
 How much information does this process extract from the environment?